 Location: 7840 W 56th St, Indianapolis, IN 46254

 If your family loves being outdoors, Eagle Creek Park should be at the top of your list.
-It’s one of the biggest city parks in the entire country, and there’s something here for everyone—hiking trails through beautiful woods, kayak and canoe rentals on the water, nature centers with hands-on exhibits, and even outdoor concerts in the summer.
+It is one of the biggest city parks in the country, and there is something here for everyone.
+Enjoy hiking trails through beautiful woods, kayak and canoe rentals on the water, nature centers with hands-on exhibits, and outdoor concerts in the summer.

-We love packing up for a day of exploring, spotting turtles by the shore, and ending with a picnic under the trees.
-It’s the kind of place you can visit a hundred times and still find something new.
+We love packing for a day of exploring, spotting turtles by the shore, and ending with a picnic under the trees.
+It is the kind of place you can visit a hundred times and still find something new.

 Insider tip:

-Check with your local library before you go—many libraries have free Eagle Creek Park passes you can borrow for the day.
-It’s the best little secret for a free family adventure.
+Check with your local library before you go.
+Many libraries have free Eagle Creek Park passes you can borrow for the day.
+It is a great secret for a free family adventure.

 ArtsPark at the Indianapolis Art Center